Red River Colony: Women in the colony

-The Métis people of the Red River Colony
+Métis people of the Red River Colony

 The mixed ethnicity of indigenous and European peoples at the Red River Colony, known as Metis, were not always referred to by that name in the beginning years of their existence.
 Augustus Chetlain, an author who lived in the colony, wrote in his book that they were often called "Brules, Metifs, or half-breeds, the bastard sons of Indian concubines".

 The culture and lifestyle of the Metis community living in Red River were not only present at the colony.
 Metis people had a long-lasting tradition of a semi-annual, commercial, buffalo hunt that took place throughout the prairies starting in the mid-1700s with the western fur trade.
-The Hudson Bay Company's journals and a number of witnesses to these events stated that the united caravan was commonly known as a brigade.
+The Hudson's Bay Company's journals and a number of witnesses to these events stated that the united caravan was commonly known as a brigade.
 These brigades did not just focus on buffalo hunting but were used by buffalo hunters to trade and freight during this time.
 Women were fundamental in both actively participating in the brigade hunts or trade, as well as the bringing together of people prior to the excursion.
 By studying the social network of the Trottier Brigade, a community of people from the White Horse Plains in Red River, it is notable that biologically related women brought the majority of the men together.

 Throughout the time that Metis people were a part of the Red River community they developed into several different identities, rather than just the common depiction of the bison-hunting French Catholic Metis.
 Metis identity, at that time as it is today, was diverse and complex due to the different livelihoods and practices followed.
 Metis who chose not to live on prairies and hunt buffalo for the winter remained on lakes such as Manitoba, Winnipegosis, and Winnipeg to ice fish.
 Over the course of the first half of the 19th century, up to forty households had developed on the lakeshore of Lake Manitoba.
 Fishing and trading had become year round practices and the Metis families involved would trade with HBC and ‘Freemen’- traders that did not work at the post.